-Students who plan to apply for veteran's educational benefits must submit a certified copy of their DD-214 form and proof of marital and dependency status to the Registrar in order to be considered for benefits.
-It is the responsibility of the student veteran to inform the Admissions/Records staff of their status prior to registration.
+Students who plan to apply for veteran's educational benefits must apply to the VA for benefits and give a copy of their Certification of Eligibility (COE) to the registrar.
+It is the responsibility of the student veteran to inform Student Services staff of their status prior to registration.
+Veteran benefits will be reviewed by the Registrar and Financial Aid Director each term.
+The Registrar will report the veteran student's enrollment to the St. Louis Veterans office.